NVIDIA/NeMo/docs/source/multimodal/vlm/intro.rst

 #. **Contrastive Learning Based Models**: At the forefront is CLIP :cite:`mm-models-radford2021clip`, which harnesses contrastive learning to jointly fine-tune a text and image encoder, facilitating a gamut of downstream tasks.
 CLIP's success has spurred further research, leading to models like ALIGN :cite:`mm-models-saharia2022photorealistic` and DeCLIP :cite:`mm-models-li2021declip`.

-#. **Holistic Foundation Models**: FLAVA :cite:`mm-models-singh2022flava` aspires to craft a universal model adept at vision, language, and multimodal tasks.
-Through a unified architecture, it vies to excel across a spectrum of tasks, embodying the essence of a true foundation model.

-#. **Bootstrapping Techniques**: BLIP :cite:`mm-models-blip2` employs a pioneering framework that shines in both understanding-based and generation-based vision-language tasks.
-By bootstrapping captions from noisy web data, it exhibits remarkable generalization across a plethora of vision-language challenges.

 Anatomy of Vision-Language Models
 ----------------------------------